 By Mark Haddon

 My favourite book of this article.
-Appears to be a mystery/detective story told from the perspective of an autistic character, but after two sharp plot-twists the direction changes, and the focus openly turns to the strained relationships between the narrators family members.
+Appears to be a mystery/detective story told from the perspective of a character with autism-or-something-similar (it’s not specified - it doesn’t need to be), but after two sharp plot-twists the direction changes, and the focus openly turns to the strained relationships between the narrators family members.